+Approach Identification of known and potential limiting factors will require substantial collaboration with local fishery and resource managers.
+This effort is intended to commence in 2010, initially focusing on the Klickitat, Yakima, Entiat and Wenatchee Subbasins.
+A draft limiting factors report and prioritized implementation strategy for all subbasins included in this Scope of Work is intended to be completed by 2012.
+Initial efforts will involve meetings with resource professionals to inventory known or potential limiting factors within each subbasin.
+Once initial inventories have been compiled, field surveys will follow.
 Primary limiting factors that will be investigated are potential problems associated with irrigation dams and diversions, areas where habitat is known to have been degraded, areas known or potentially contaminated with toxic materials, late summer water temperatures, or areas where water chemistry (DO or pH) is likely to limit juvenile productivity.
-Other potential areas and attributes are expected to be identified by local resource professionals as this process proceeds.
+Other potential areas and attributes are expected to be identified as this process proceeds.

 Methods Specific habitat characteristics similar to those affecting the decline of anadromous salmonids will be measured at each index site, and in areas where known or potential limiting factors have been identified.
-Habitat attributes and methods for their measurement will be consistent with ongoing work from both Umatilla and Warm Springs Tribes.
 From this we can gain a better understanding of current habitat suitability and identification of critical habitat enhancement needs.
 Through meetings and field surveys we intend to develop a detailed and comprehensive inventory of potential or known limiting factors.
 Consistent with the development of implementation strategies contained in the Upper Columbia and Yakima Basin salmon recovery plans, we will prioritize actions based upon need and feasibility.
-Listed below are potential but important limiting factors likely to be discovered through this work.